gnmrclss/APSIS/README.md

 # APSIS

-**An offline companion for Star Citizen Alpha 4.9 — mining, ships, crafting and getting around, in a single HTML file.**
+**A downloadable, online companion for Star Citizen Alpha 4.9 — mining, ships, crafting and getting around, in a single HTML file.**

 > An *apsis* is the point where an orbit reverses direction — the turn that sets up everything after it.